hashgraph/hedera-the-graph/docs/design/auth-layer.md

   - **Delete Token:** Only Admins will be able to delete tokens, the token will be deleted from the DB, all the sub-graphs associated with the token will be deleted.
 - There are 2 User Flows for the Auth Layer:
     - **Create Subgraph:** For creating a new subgraph, the user will need to provide a valid token with the `create` scope, when a subgraph is created, the same token will be stored in the DB associated with the subgraph that was created.
-    - **Deploy Subgraph:** Only the user that created the subgraph will be able to deploy it, the user will need to provide a valid token with the `deploy` scope, when a subgraph is deployed, the same token will be stored in the DB associated with the subgraph that was deployed.
+    - **Deploy Subgraph:** Only the user that created the subgraph will be able to deploy it, using the same token, the user will need to provide a valid token with the `deploy` scope.
+- By default user tokens that have a `create` scope will be able to `deploy` subgraphs, but if Admin wants to restrict the creation of new subgraphs, it could just change the scope of the token to `deploy`.
+This is to simplify the process of creating new subgraphs for the Engineering Team, and to avoid having to create a new token for each subgraph.
 - The Auth Layer will be implemented as a NodeJS server.
 - The Auth Layer will be deployed as a Docker container.
 - The Docker container will be deployed as part of the Helm chart for the Hedera The Graph Node (optionally), or as a separate Helm chart.